ramarh1/MechaCar_Statistical_Analysis/README.md

 Lot Summary
 <img width="532" alt="Lot Summary" src="https://user-images.githubusercontent.com/88624677/146832933-25bc7d20-1c20-4fe3-850d-64785e7bdeb5.png">

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
-1.
+1. The value of the variance for the total summary is 62.3, which indiciates that current manufacturing data meets the design specification and does not exceed 100 pounds per square inch.
+In contrast, the both Lot 1 and 2 meet the design specification with values of 0.98 and 7.5, respectively.
+Whereas Lot 3 does not meet the specifications since the variation has a value of 170.3 pounds per square inch.